Kapilendra Deva: Conquest of Telangana

-Second Campaign - During his second expedition on Bidar, the Bahmani sultanate faced another simultaneous invasion from the Malwa kingdom due to which the Odia forces easily captured the capital Bidar and carried out widespread loot and destruction of the kingdom.
-Later Malwa and its capital Dhara was also invaded successfully by the Odia forces.
+Invasion of Bidar

+In 1461, Kapilendra Deva orchestrated a significant military campaign during the reign of Nizam Shah Bahmani.
+The primary aim of this strategic maneuver was to capture Berar, with a specific focus on the town of Achalpur in what is now modern-day Maharashtra.
+Backed by Kakatiya chiefs, Kapilendra Deva led his forces into a consequential military confrontation against the Bahmani Sultanate.
+Despite their initial intentions, the Gajapati forces, under Kapilendra Deva's leadership had to retreat.
+This sudden withdrawal stemmed from Jaunpur Sultan Husain Sharqi's invasion of Orissa.
+After capturing Tirhut, he sent detachments to conquer Orissa.
+This compelled Kapilendra to retract from Bahmani territories, compelling him to seek peace.
+This turn of events forced the surrender of the Gajapati forces.
+The outcome of this campaign, set against the backdrop of Nizam Shah Bahmani's rule, left a lasting imprint on the historical tapestry of the region, shaping the narrative of Kapilendra Deva's military endeavors.

-Subjugation of Vijayanagar Kingdom and Expansion till Tiruchirappalli
+Subjugation of the Vijayanagara Empire and Expansion

-From the documents of Gangadasa Bilasa Charitam it is known that Kapilendra Deva ordered Hamvira Deva to conquer Vijayanagar and Bahmani sultanate.
-Hamvira Deva successfully captured the Vijaynagar capital, Hampi and forced the weak ruler Malikarjuna Raya to pay yearly taxes.
-Hamvira Deva's commander Tamavupala conquered the southern states of Udayagiri (Nellore district) and Chandragiri in the year 1460 CE.
-The inscriptions of Srirangam temple near Trichinapalli dictate that Hamvira Deva captured as far as Trichinapalli, Tanjore and Arcot in south before stopping his advance.
+From the documents of the Gangadasa Bilasa Charitam, it is known that Kapilendra Deva ordered prince Hamvira Deva to conquer Vijayanagara and the Bahmani sultanate.
+Hamvira Deva successfully captured the imperial capital city of Vijayanagara and forced it's weak emperor Mallikarjuna Raya to pay yearly tribute.
+Hamvira Deva's general Tamavupala conquered the southern states of Udayagiri and Chandragiri in the year 1460 CE.
+The inscriptions of Srirangam Temple near Trichinapalli dictate that Hamvira Deva conquered as far as Trichinapalli, Tanjore and Arcot in south before stopping his advance.
 Hamvira Deva's son Dakshina Kapileswara Kumara became the governor of the southernmost territories of Chandragiri in the year 1464 CE after its conquest.

-By 1464 CE, Kapilendra Deva was the undisputed master of the empire from the Ganges in the north to Tiruchirappalli in the south along the coast.
+By 1464 CE, Kapilendra Deva was the undisputed master of an empire stretching from the Ganges in the north to Tiruchirappalli in the south along the coast.
 Thus he could proudly assume the imperial titles of Gajapati Gauḍeśvara Navakoṭi Karṇāṭa Kalavargeśvara with due justification.
-According to historian R. C. Majumdar, Kapilendra Deva was the most powerful Hindu king of his time and under him Odisha became an empire stretching from the lower Ganga in the north to the Kaveri in the south.
+According to the historian R. C. Majumdar, Kapilendra Deva was the most powerful Hindu monarch of his time and under him Odisha became an empire stretching from the lower Ganga in the north to the Kaveri in the south.
 The Gopinathpur inscription aptly describes his position in 1464 CE: